jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ### Restoring backup
 Run app_restore_backup.py to restore IsWatched and Favorites to ANOTHER server, see comments at top of app_restore_backup.py.

+## Frequently Asked Questions

+- **What happens if I rename my collection in Emby or this script?**
+  - A new collection will be created with the name you specify in the config file and the renamed collection will be ignored by the script.

+- **Does this affect my manually created collection?**
+  - This will only affect collections with the same name as specified in the config file.

+- **Do I need a server to use this script?**
+  - No, you can run it on your Windows or Mac PC and just keep it open.
+The script refreshes the collections every n hours as specified in config.cfg.

+- **Do the collections show for all Emby users?**
+  - Yes, the collections will be visible to all Emby users.

 ## Changelog

 ### Version 1.1